sass/sass/doc-src/SASS_CHANGELOG.md

 ### Smaller Improvements

+* Mixins and functions may now be defined in a nested context, for example within `@media` rules.
+This also allows files containing them to be imported in such contexts.

 * Previously, only the `:-moz-any` selector was supported; this has been expanded to support any vendor prefix, as well as the plain `:any` selector.